angepacatte/School_District_Analysis/README.md

   -The calculations when broken down by school size did not change when compared after formatting to 0.1.

-  - When breaking schools into category by type, charter or district, there is no change in the numbers either.
+  -When breaking schools into category by type, charter or district, there is no change in the numbers either.

 ###**In Summary**